Did you happen to record Monty Python’s Flying Circus

 FOR AN ECSTATICALLY FAVORABLE OPINION OF HEART IN HIS MOUTH, TAKE A LOOK AT “The Jet Sounds of Nicola Conti” from The Millionaire, which used to be at http://www.luxuriamusic.com/Feat_Page?featureID=5571.
 The site is long gone, but I just found the copy that I made more than six years ago.
 If you own the copyright, please write to me.
 Thanks!
 Here’s the passage I liked:

 YOU CAN BALANCE THE ABOVE BY READING A ROTTEN REVIEW:

 Robert Firsching, All Movie Guide

-Theres also this Castilian version on DVD in Spain.
-Its a one-light analogue transfer (if memory serves, almost all the video editions of this movie are one-light analogue transfers) and it seems to be copied from a VHS.
-So the darker scenes, of which there are plenty, are unstable with uneven density and they nearly vanish:
+There’s also this Castilian version on DVD in Spain.
+It’s a one-light analogue transfer (if memory serves, almost all the video editions of this movie are one-light analogue transfers) and it seems to be copied from a VHS.
+So the darker scenes, of which there are plenty, are so unstable and have such uneven density that they become nearly invisible:

 The Cult Epics edition was released on the 28th of April 2009.
-It is complete, but in Italian with English subtitles:
+It is basically complete (though missing the two split-second flashes of nudity mentioned above), but in Italian with English subtitles:

 This is starting to get reviews: